akash-network/docs/sdl/README.md

 If `global` is `false` then a service name must be given.

-## profiles
+### profiles

 The `profiles` section contains named compute and placement profiles to be used in the [deployment](#deployment).

-### profiles.compute
+#### profiles.compute

 `profiles.compute` is map of named compute profiles.
 Each profile specifies compute resources to be leased for each service instance uses uses the profile.

 Example:

-This defines a profile named `web` having resource requirements of 2 vCPUs, 2 gigabytes of memory, and 5 gigabytes of storage available.
+This defines a profile named `web` having resource requirements of 2 vCPUs, 2 gigabytes of memory, and 5 gigabytes of storage space available.

 ```yaml